LexMachinaInc/quadro/README.md

 Quadro is a kanban board bootstrapped from the Create React App.

-Based on the current configuration, it connects with the Github API (both GraphQL and REST) to pull in Github Issues.
+Based on the current configuration in the `src/config` directory, it connects with the Github API (both GraphQL and REST) to pull in Github Issues.

-It is currently hosted at [quadro](https://quadro.lexmachina.com)
+It is currently hosted at [https://quadro.lexmachina.com](https://quadro.lexmachina.com)

 ## Requirement